Ford E-Series: 2021–present

-For the 2021 model year, the E-Series interior underwent a redesign, adopting a more modern electronic instrument cluster with steering wheel controls first developed for the Ford Super Duty trucks.
-Under the hood, all models use the larger 7.3L V8 Godzilla naturally-aspirated gasoline engine also used on Super Duty trucks.
+For the 2021 model year, the E-Series interior underwent a redesign, adopting a more modern electronic instrument cluster with steering wheel controls first developed for the fourth-generation Super Duty truck.
+Under the hood, all models use the larger 7.3L V8 Godzilla naturally aspirated gasoline engine also used on the fourth-generation Super Duty truck.
 However, the exterior design remains unchanged from the 2008 redesign.

-The instrument cluster now has a 2.3 in monochromatic screen with an available upgrade to an 8 in color screen.
-The new instrument panel also allowed for the addition of new optional safety equipment that was previously not available on the E-Series, including adaptive cruise control, a forward collision avoidance system, a lane departure warning system and automatic high-beam front headlamps.
+The instrument cluster has a 2.3 in monochromatic screen with an available upgrade to an 8 in color screen.
+The new instrument panel also allowed for the addition of new optional safety equipment that was previously not available on the E-Series, including adaptive cruise control, a forward collision avoidance system, a lane departure warning system, and automatic high-beam front headlamps.

 Meanwhile, the touchscreen Ford Sync infotainment system was eliminated.
 The only available factory audio system is a basic single DIN model with AM/FM radio, Bluetooth for hands-free calling and wireless stereo audio streaming, and a USB input.

+In 2025, for the 2026 model year, the E-Series Cutaway received a new grille, its first exterior update since 2008.

 Production and sales

-Platforms
+Platform

-The Ford VN platform is the Ford Motor Company code designation for vans designed in North America.
-The platform architecture was introduced in 1974, when Ford introduced the third generation of the Econoline full-size van.
-In the 1980s, the nomenclature was used separately for the Ford Aerostar mid-size van, which is mechanically unrelated to the Econoline/Club Wagon/E-Series.
-Since 2014, the architecture has no longer been used for mass-produced passenger vehicles, with all examples now produced as chassis cabs or bare chassis.
+The Econoline/E-Series platform was designated VN58 in the late 1980s.
+The platform architecture was introduced in 1974, when Ford introduced the third generation of the Econoline full-size van, the first produced with a full-length frame.

-Both the VN and VN1 chassis utilize rear-wheel drive layouts with longitudinally-mounted engines.

-VN58/VN127

-Introduced in 1974, Ford introduced the third-generation Econoline, the first produced with a full-length frame.
 For 1992, the fourth-generation Econoline/Club Wagon/E-Series was introduced, marking a substantial revision to the chassis architecture and a completely new body.
-For 1997, Ford replaced the entire gasoline powertrain range, shifting from overhead-valve engines to overhead-cam engines.
+The platform was later redesignated VN127.

 Following the introduction of the V363N Ford Transit, the VN E-Series ended production as a cargo/passenger van after the 2014 model year.
 From the 2015 model year onward, the E-Series has remained in production as a cutaway-cab chassis (no bodywork aft of the front doors) and as a stripped chassis (with no bodywork).

-This is the final chassis that uses the Ford "Twin I-Beam" front suspension architecture.
+This is the final chassis that uses the Ford "Twin-I-Beam" front suspension architecture.